Mephetran/CorpPhoneBook/README.md

 }
 ```

-I desided to create this file with PHP script.
-But it can have any other ways for resolving.
+I decided to create this file with a PHP script.
+But it can have any other ways of resolving.